Unleash/unleash/website/docs/user_guide/unleash-context.md

 :::note
 This feature is currently in beta and is not yet supported by all our SDKs.
 Check out the [SDK compatibility table](../sdks/index.md#server-side-sdk-compatibility-table) to see what SDKs support it at the moment.
 :::

+Any context field _can_ be used to [calculate custom stickiness](../advanced/stickiness.md#custom-stickiness).
+However, you need to explicitly tell Unleash that you want a field to be used for custom stickiness for it to be possible.
+You can enable this functionality either when you create the context field or at any later point.
+For steps on how to do this, see [the _How to define custom context fields_ guide](../how-to/how-to-define-custom-context-fields).